-To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-For the year ended December 2018, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+To assess the performance of the PD parameters used, we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
+For the year ended December 2019, as well as in previous annual periods, the PDs used for regulatory capital calculations were, on average, higher (i.e., more conservative) than our actual internal realized default rate.

-During the six months ended June 2019, our credit exposure to counterparties that defaulted remained low, representing less than 0.5% of our total credit exposure, and substantially all of such exposure was related to loans and lending commitments.
-Estimated losses compared with the same prior year period were higher, but were not material.
+During the year ended December 2019, our credit exposure to counterparties that defaulted remained low, representing less than 0.5% of our total credit exposure, and substantially all of such exposure was related to loans and lending commitments.
+Estimated losses associated with these defaults have been recognized in earnings.

-To assess the performance of LGD parameters used, on an annual basis we compare recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
-While the actual realized recovery on each defaulted exposure varies due to transaction and other situationspecific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.
+To assess the performance of LGD parameters used, we compare recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
+While the actual realized recovery on each defaulted exposure varies due to transaction and other situation-specific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.